OceanSonics/OslOpenWrt/OslReadme.md

 ./scripts/feeds update -a
 ./scripts/feeds install -a

+# To use a GUI to select packages, add-ons, etc.:
+make menuconfig

+# Or

 # Expand the diffconfig into a buildroot config file:
 cp diffconfig .config
 make defconfig